strategicdata/pmhc-mds-spec/doc/reporting-arrangements.rst

 Where associated unique keys match (e.g. Patient Key or Episode Key) these records will be replaced, if the key is new, a new record will be created.

-Data may be uploaded in either Excel or CSV format and an upload specification will be provided to PHNs by August 2016.
+Data may be uploaded in either Excel or CSV format.

+.. _reporting_timeliness:

 Reporting timeliness
 --------------------